YangfanCheng1/github.io/index.md

 if (ComparableObj.of(drink).isAnyOf(coffee, latte, cap)) {..}
 if (ComparableObj.of(weight).isLessThanOrEqual(AVG_WEIGHT)) {..}
 ```
-We can provide such construct as such:
+We can provide a construct as such:

 ```java
 public class ComparableObj<T extends Comparable<T>> {